Jewish Identity, Belonging, & Community

 JIBC was a yearlong process that created a forum for the BJ community to discuss and grapple with the changing needs of our community and the realities of American Jewish life today.
 Beginning in 2016, the BJ community engaged in a serious examination and inclusive dialogue about contemporary Jewish identity, belonging, and community.
 The Jewish Home Project was born out of this process.

-Grounded in both Jewish tradition and the inclusiveness that are fundamental to BJ’s identity—and informed by our members, as our partners—BJ is embracing a significant change in how we approach the future of Jewish life.
+Grounded in both Jewish tradition and the inclusiveness that are fundamental to BJ’s identity—and informed by our members, as our partners—BJ embraced significant changes in how we approach the future of Jewish life.

 It is the commitment of our rabbis to guide all members of BJ—individuals, couples, and families—in strengthening our shared connection to Judaism.
 As a result of this yearlong process, BJ launched a new initiative in 2018: The Jewish Home Project, which provides our community with enhanced resources and programs to assist in creating and strengthening vibrant Jewish families and shaping BJ’s next generation.
 Part of this commitment is a shift in emphasis in the way we relate to all BJ members and families, including how we invite in interfaith couples who have made the conscious choice to lead Jewish lives.